RandJoha/PalHands/PROJECT_DOCUMENTATION.md

 ---

+## 🗺️ Map View Update (January 2026)

+### What changed
+- Implemented an OpenStreetMap-based map for Web using `flutter_map`.
+- Kept Google Maps for Mobile using `google_maps_flutter`.
+- Category pages’ “Map” toggle now renders OSM on web and Google on mobile.
+- Added realistic dummy provider distribution across Palestinian cities (West Bank + Gaza), ensuring at least 34 markers with slight in‑city jitter.
+All markers render in a uniform green color for clarity.

+### Files
+- `frontend/lib/shared/widgets/palhands_osm_map_widget.dart` (new for web)
+- `frontend/lib/shared/widgets/palhands_map_widget.dart` (existing for mobile)
+- `frontend/lib/shared/services/map_service.dart` (dummy distribution + 404 fallback)

+### Dependencies
+- `flutter_map` and `latlong2` added to `frontend/pubspec.yaml`.

+### Notes
+- Web does not need a Google key.
+If you prefer Google on web, add the JS SDK in `web/index.html` and restore the Google widget.
+- When `/api/map/*` endpoints are not available, the frontend falls back to dummy data for development.

 ## 🔄 Previous Status Highlights (September 2025)

 This section reflects the latest decisions and shipped behavior from the booking-hardening work.